mcuntz/mcplot/docs/source/full_example.rst

 Commented Example
 =================

-Below is a fully commented example that uses a lot of the classes and functions of :mod:`mcplot`.
+Here is a fully commented example that uses most of the class and functions of :mod:`mcplot`.
 It reads a file with `pandas`_ that can be written as:

 .. code-block:: python